Ray30-01/Fetch_take_home/README.md

 The structure is saved in fetch.sql, and the query is in Query.sql.

-The Data Evaluation is FetchRewards.ipynb and the email/slack message is
+The Data Evaluation is FetchRewards.ipynb and the email/slack message is Comunicate with Stakeholders.docx